 To understand the spectral properties of the Virasoro Shapiro amplitude in $AdS_5\times S^5$, we have to compute its superblocks decomposition.
-Considering the kernel of $\Gamma$ functions that define the correlator in position space, \be
+Considering the $\Gamma$ functions that define the correlator in position space, \be

-\ee we will first integrate the Mellin amplitude in $\tilde s$ and $\tilde t$, thus obtaining an explicit polynomial in the sphere cross ratios, and then we will rewrite the $s$ and $t$ integral as sum over $\overline{D}$ functions.
+\ee we will first integrate the Mellin amplitude in $\tilde s$ and $\tilde t$, thus obtaining an explicit polynomial in the sphere cross ratios ${\tilde U},{\tilde V}$, and then we will rewrite the $s$ and $t$ integral as sum over $\overline{D}$ functions.
 In this form we series expand and match the expansion with well understood formulae for the superblocks \cite{Doobary:2015gia}.

 We will be interested in the superblock decomposition of the $\log(u)$ discontinuity of the amplitude.
-Therefore, only long superblocks contribute.
-These are the simplest and have a factorised form into conformal and internal blocks, which we spell them out along the way, for convenience of the reader.\footnote{ There is a small difference compared with the long block $\mathbb{L}$ written as \cite{Aprile:2017xsp}, and it has to do with the prefactor of superpropagators that we used to define $\mathcal{A}$ in this paper. } In our conventions $p_{43}\ge p_{21}$.
+Only long superblocks contribute.
+These are the simplest and have a factorised form into conformal and internal blocks.
+Below we describe them in details, for convenience of the reader.\footnote{There is a small difference compared with the long block $\mathbb{L}$ written as \cite{Aprile:2017xsp}, and it has to do with the prefactor of superpropagators that we used to define $\mathcal{A}$ in this paper. }